 A major opponent

 Seems a simple solution, right?
 In theory – yes.
 However, there is a big opponent of the scheme – the beverage industry.
 Brand owners, their bottlers and distributors and their trade associations spend millions of pounds globally trying to prevent further deposit schemes being introduced and attempting to get rid of the schemes that already exist.
-Coca Cola for example, which claims to be in favour of reducing its carbon footprint, was called out just last week after a leaked internal document revealed they plan to ‘fight back’ against new DRS schemes.
+Coca Cola for example, which claims to be in favour of reducing its carbon footprint, was called out recently after a leaked internal document revealed they plan to ‘fight back’ against new DRS schemes.